 The Quality Factor, established by ANS (Agência Nacional de Saúde Suplementar) measures the fulfillment of quality requirements, established in the normative resolution No. 364 / 2014.
 It includes both the Readmission Rate and Patient Safety centers, as well as other criteria.
 The more criteria a hospital meets, the higher the score of the Quality Factor is.
-The most recent data (for 2018) is available at:
+The most recent data (as of August 2021) is available at:

-https://dados.gov.br/dataset/fator-de-qualidade-hospitais-105
+https://hmg.dados.gov.br/dataset/fator-de-qualidade-hospitais-105